BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_fiefdoms.md

 **WARGEAR**

-- Armour
+- [Armour]
 - Broadsword

 **OPTIONS**

-- Swap Weapon: 1 point
+- Swap Weapon - 1 point

 **SPECIAL RULES**

 - **Broadsword** `ACTIVE`

-Two handed sword, and if they roll a natural 6 in the Duel roll, this model does not suffer the usual -1 penalty.
+Two handed [sword][Sword], and if they roll a natural 6 in the Duel roll, this model does not suffer the usual -1 penalty.

 - **The Honour of Lamedon** `PASSIVE`

-Clansmen of Lamedon within 6" of Angbor the Fearless count as being in range of a banner.
+Clansmen of Lamedon within 6" of Angbor the Fearless count as being in range of a [banner][Banner].

 </div>

 ---
 <div class="unitCard" markdown>

 ### KNIGHT OF DOL AMROTH [11 POINTS]